 Co-Curated by Kathleen Ogilvie Greene, Chief Audience Officer at Grounds For Sculpture, and Quentin Williams, Founder and CEO of Dragon Tree Media Group

-Spiral Q: The Parade is supported in part by the Atlantic Foundation, the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts; and the Geraldine R. Dodge Foundation.
+Spiral Q: The Parade is made possible by major support from Marjorie Ogilvie and Miller Parker (PNAA Foundation) and The Gordon and Llura Gund Foundation.
+Additional generous support is provided by Bloomberg Philanthropies, the Brooke Barrie Art Fund, Drs.
+Umesh and Sunanda Gaur, Holman, NRG, and PSE&G. Support is provided in part by the Atlantic Foundation, the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts, New Jersey Department of State, Division of Travel & Tourism, and the Geraldine R. Dodge Foundation.

 Trans Unicorn, 2018, mixed media (artist: Liza Goodell), Trans Memorial Portraits, 2018-2020, fabric banners, paint, pole (artists: Elaine Arias and Angela Wang); and Trans Rights protest signs, 2021, cardboard, mixed media, Installation view of Spiral Q: The Parade, all objects Courtesy of Spiral Q, photo: Bruce M. White; Installation view of Spiral Q: The Parade, all objects Courtesy of Spiral Q, photo: Bruce M. White; Installation view of Spiral Q: The Parade featuring the Make Your Own Protest Sign maker space, all objects Courtesy of Spiral Q photo: Bruce M. White; Courtesy of Spiral Q, Photo: Rachael Warriner